UnclaimedBloom6/IllegalMap/README.md

 ##### Current Version: 4.0.0
 Last Updated: May 28

+If you find a bug or want to make a suggestion, then join my Discord server: https://discord.gg/pykzREcAuZ

 ## Warning: This module is bannable.
 Use at own risk.

 #### NOTE: IllegalMap versions 3.0 and higher require ChatTriggers 2.0 or higher to work.